willburden/credential_truth/README.md

 used only with Linux, as it depends on the [pass] command-line utility for storing secrets.

-> Note: this package is still a pre-release; anything may change at
-> any time.
-The API should not be considered stable.
-> Furthermore, most of the functionality outlined below is
+> Note: most of the functionality outlined below is not-yet-implemented.
-> not-yet-implemented.

 This program is intended as a replacement for the somewhat broken [docker-credential-pass] credential helper provided by Docker;